Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTextDocument-loadResource-f.rst

 When called by Qt, *type* is one of the values of :sip:ref:`~PyQt6.QtGui.QTextDocument.ResourceType`.

-If the :sip:ref:`~PyQt6.QtGui.QTextDocument` is a child object of a :sip:ref:`~PyQt6.QtCore.QObject` that has an invokable  method such as QTextEdit, QTextBrowser or a :sip:ref:`~PyQt6.QtGui.QTextDocument` itself then the default implementation tries to retrieve the data from the parent.
+If the :sip:ref:`~PyQt6.QtGui.QTextDocument` is a child object of a :sip:ref:`~PyQt6.QtCore.QObject` that has an invokable  method such as :sip:ref:`~PyQt6.QtWidgets.QTextEdit`, :sip:ref:`~PyQt6.QtWidgets.QTextBrowser` or a :sip:ref:`~PyQt6.QtGui.QTextDocument` itself then the default implementation tries to retrieve the data from the parent.